 - demonstration of materials (articles, documents);

-- analysis of conflicting statements - a clash of opposing points of view on the problem under discussion;
+- analysis of contradictory statements - a clash of opposing points of view on the problem under discussion;

-- alternative choice (participants are invited to choose one of several points of view or ways to solve the problem).
+- alternative choice (participants are asked to choose one of several points of view or ways to solve the problem).

 Stage 2, discussion of the problem:

 Participants exchange views on each issue.
-The purpose of the stage is to collect a maximum of opinions, ideas, suggestions, correlating them with each other;
+The purpose of the stage is to collect a maximum of opinions, ideas, proposals, correlating them with each other;

 Monitor compliance with regulations;

-- avoid deviations from the topic of discussion;
+- do not allow deviations from the topic of discussion;

-- prevent the transition of the discussion into an argument for the sake of an argument;
+- prevent the discussion from turning into a dispute for the sake of argument;

-- make sure that the discussion does not move to the level of interpersonal confrontation and conflict;
+- ensure that the discussion does not move to the level of interpersonal confrontation and conflict;

-- to stimulate the activity of the participants in case of a decline in the discussion.
+- stimulate the activity of participants in case of a decline in the discussion.

 Techniques that increase the effectiveness of group discussion:

-Demonstration of misunderstanding - prompting students to repeat, clarify the judgment (“I do not quite understand what you mean.
-Please clarify”);
+Demonstration of misunderstanding - encouraging students to repeat, clarify the judgment (“I don’t quite understand what you mean.
+Please clarify.”);

-Doubt” - allows you to filter out weak and ill-conceived statements (“Is this true?”, “Are you sure what you are saying?”);
+Doubt” – allows you to filter out weak and ill-considered statements (“Is this so?”, “Are you sure of what you are saying?”);

-Alternative ”- the host offers a different point of view, focuses on the opposite approach;
+Alternative” – the presenter offers a different point of view, focuses on the opposite approach;

-Bringing to the point of absurdity ”- the host agrees with the statement made, and then draws absurd conclusions from it;
+Reduction to the point of absurdity” – the presenter agrees with the statement made, and then draws absurd conclusions from it;

-A touching statement” - the facilitator expresses a judgment, knowing that it will cause a sharp reaction and disagreement of the participants, the desire to refute this judgment and state his point of view;
+Offensive statement” - the presenter expresses a judgment, knowing that it will cause a sharp reaction and disagreement from the participants, a desire to refute this judgment and state their point of view;

-No-strategy” - the facilitator denies the statements of the participants, without substantiating his denial (“This cannot be”).
+No-strategy” - the presenter denies the statements of the participants without justifying his denial (“This cannot be”).

-Designation by the leading aspects of positional confrontation and points of contact in a situation where the discussion did not lead to a complete agreement on the positions of the participants.
-The attitude of students to further understanding the problem and finding ways to solve it;
+Indication by the presenter of aspects of positional confrontation and points of contact in a situation where the discussion did not lead to complete agreement on the positions of the participants.
+The mood of students to further understand the problem and search for ways to solve it;

-Joint assessment of the effectiveness of the discussion in solving the problem under discussion and in achieving pedagogical goals, the positive contribution of each to the common work.
+Joint assessment of the effectiveness of the discussion in solving the problem under discussion and achieving pedagogical goals, the positive contribution of everyone to the overall work.

 How to lead a class discussion?